-The mine operator can use the maturity framework to strengthen the layered operational controls implemented.
-Through this the mine operator can verify that the Safe Operational Requirements are supported.
+The mine operator can use the maturity framework as a self-reflection tool to strengthen the layered operational controls implemented.
+Through this the mine operator can verify that the safe operational requirements are supported.
 The mine operator should conduct a maturity framework assessment as a first step before implementing the layer defence approach.